-What is a pension?
+- What is a pension?

 A pension is simply a type of long-term savings plan designed to help you save money for later life.
-Fundamentally, it allows you to save regularly during your working life to provide you with an income when you decide to retire or work fewer hours.
+Fundamentally, it allows you to save regularly during your working life to provide an income when you retire or work fewer hours.
 The money contributed to your pension is usually invested, along with other pension savers’ cash, in some form of investment product.
 Pension contributions also benefit from particularly favourable tax treatment, which makes them more appealing than other types of long-term investment.

 There are three major pension options and most people fund their retirement through a combination of one, two or all three of these types.

-Personal pensions: These are sometimes called ‘defined contribution’ or ‘money purchase’ pensions.
+Private pensions: These are sometimes called ‘defined contribution’ or ‘money purchase’ pensions.
 Basically, you pay a portion of your earnings into your pension pot which, along with tax relief, is then placed by your pension provider into a range of investments.
 The amount you ultimately receive in retirement will depend upon how much you pay into your pot, fund performance, the administration fees charged by your provider and how you ultimately take your cash.

-Whatever type of pension plan you hold, you get tax relief at the highest rate of Income Tax you pay on all contributions you make, subject to annual and lifetime allowances.
+Whatever type of pension plan you hold, you typically get tax relief at the highest rate of Income Tax you pay on all contributions you make, subject to annual and lifetime allowances.

-You receive ‘relief at source’ if you pay money into your personal pension yourself meaning you automatically receive 20% tax back from government in the form of an additional deposit into your pension pot.
+You receive ‘relief at source’ if you pay money into your personal pension yourself meaning you automatically receive 20% tax back from the government in the form of an additional deposit into your pension pot.
 If your workplace pension contributions are taken directly from your pay packet, they are paid gross of tax into your pension.
 So, for instance, in both circumstances, if you are a basic-rate taxpayer investing £800 of your take-home pay into your pension, the tax relief would amount to £200; effectively the taxman tops up your £800 contribution to £1,000.

 If you do not earn enough to pay Income Tax at all, you still qualify for tax relief up to a certain amount.
 The maximum annual contribution you can currently make is £2,880 which, along with tax relief, would amount to £3,600 a year being paid into your pension scheme.